A good sleeping pad is imperative

 convenient and warm too...at least in the truest sense

-will probably find content with a simple closed cell
+with a simple closed cell foam or self-inflating pad,

-foam or self-inflating pad, or, a combination of those.
+or, a combination of those.
+For me, the latter was the

 Closed cell foam

-These pads are just that, closed
+These pads are just that: closed

-like pattern offer the most comfort.
-Cascade
+or an egg crate like pattern offer the most comfort.

-Designs Z-Lite and RidgeRest as well as the Gossamer
+Designs Z-Lite as well as the Gossamer

 Gear NightLight fall in to this catagory.
 Of these,